Converting your data from MySQL to MongoDB

 Palina = 73565

-The query may look short but it takes a reasonable time to execute and once it did, the dataset needs to be massaged into a JSON object.
+The query looks short, but it takes a reasonable time to execute.
+Once it finishes, the dataset still needs massaging into a JSON object.

 {